 If you make an online request with the State's Law Enforcement Division, the results will be available promptly.
-However, the results are only able to provide information on convictions in South Carolina only and will not contain data from federal or state courts, other states or background information on employment and education information.
+However, the results can only provide information on convictions in South Carolina.
+They will not contain data from federal or state courts, other states, or background information on employment and education information.

-If you try to find the background information by making requests to a variety of federal and state agencies and registries, schools as well as previous employers, it may take several weeks to create an exhaustive image of the history of the candidate.
+Try to find the background information by making requests to various federal and state agencies and registries, schools, and previous employers.
+It may take several weeks to create an exhaustive image of the candidate's history.

 The ability to save time while receiving complete and accurate information is a great reason to choose The Koleman Group LLC.
 We have quick turnaround times and will provide all the information you require within several hours.

-Conducting thorough complete, accurate, and FCRA compliant background checks prior to employment for South Carolina is a crucial element of hiring.
+Conducting thorough, complete, accurate, and FCRA compliant background checks before employment for South Carolina is a crucial element of hiring.
 But doing South Carolina employment background checks correctly requires that you have access to numerous databases that include criminal history such as employment and driving documents, education qualifications, and many more.

 When you partner by partnering with The Koleman Group LLC, you'll have the benefit of our vast resources as well as access to the most current and reliable databases.
-We can help you gather the necessary data you require so you can make sound hiring decisions quickly.
+In addition, we can help you gather the necessary data you require to make sound hiring decisions quickly.

 Our experienced employees in the most current methods of employment background check methods.
-Our employees are aware of how to gather and assess crucial information, and they are always in compliance in accordance with FCRA.
+Our employees know how to gather and assess crucial information, and they are always in compliance with FCRA.

-We also believe strongly that it is important to provide providing excellent customer service.
-We are committed to making your prior to employment background check process as smooth as is possible for candidates and for our customers.
-Our services are located in the US and this helps us ensure the security and privacy of your personal information.
+We also believe strongly that it is important to provide excellent customer service.
+We are committed to making your before employment background check process as smooth as possible for candidates and our customers.
+Our services are located in the US, which helps us ensure your information security and privacy.

-To find out more about our services and the many kinds of background checks and clinical services we provide Contact us today to schedule a no-cost consult, without obligation.
+To learn more about our services and the many kinds of background checks and clinical services we provide, Contact us today to schedule a no-cost consult without obligation.

 Disclaimer: The materials provided in this article are meant to be educational only and do not provide legal advice.
 Talk to your lawyer for legal concerns concerning your specific practice and the legal compliance of your practices.